AmbireTech/signature-validator/README.md

 	    signer: '0xaC39b311DCEb2A4b2f5d8461c1cdaF756F4F7Ae9',
 	    message: 'My funds are SAFU with Ambire Wallet',
 	    signature: '0x9863d84f3119ac01d9e3bf9294e6c0c3572a07780fc7c49e8dc913806f4b1dbd4cc075462dc84422a9b981b2556f9c9197d76da7ba3603e53e9300869c574d821c',
-	    // this is needed so that smart contract signatures can be verified provider,
+	    // this is needed so that smart contract signatures can be verified; this property can also be a viem PublicClient provider,
 	})
 	console.log('is the sig valid: ', isValidSig)